Photos courtesy of Shachar Vahab

 April being the busiest month, so expect some delays in placement.

-Initial visa is granted for 3 months, minimum stay is 2 months.
+Initial visa is granted for 3 months from the date of visa approval.
+The minimum stay is 2 months.

 Visas take about 4 weeks to process.